viveksinghh29/Fraudshield-AI/README.md

   # Fintech Web Application UI

   This is a code bundle for Fintech Web Application UI.
-The original project is available at https://www.figma.com/design/JRKx6kXau80eppT6jEwJvf/Fintech-Web-Application-UI.

   ## Running the code